anomancod/Hangman/README.md

 # Hangman
-The Hangman is always right
+The Hangman is always right.